FIREWALL-cafe/firewall-client-server/api/README.md

-# Firewall-Cafe-API
+# Firewall-API

-Firewall-Cafe-API is the interface between the app and the data stored in the database.
+Firewall-API is the interface between the app and the data stored in the database.

 - *server.js* is the script to run in order to interface with the firewall-cafe database and contains the routes for the API itself.
 - *queries.js* links the database to the API and contains the specific functions the routes call in *server.js*.

-For access to images, please contact firewallcafenyc@gmail.com.

 ## Installing and Running the API

 The API need only run in one instance and be connec

  1. Pull from the repository.
- 2. Add *db_credentials.js* (secret) file to the directory to link the API to the database.
+ 2. Add *config.js* (secret, see *config-example.js*) file to the directory to link the API to the database.
  3. Run `npm install`
  4. Run `node app.js` - (or run the app using any node process manager).
  5. The app should now be running and accessible on *port 11458*!